reidya3/CA4015_First_Assignment/_sources/Introduction.md

 For further clarification of the different IGT versions used, please consult this [paper](http://irep.ntu.ac.uk/id/eprint/20294/1/220623_2604.pdf).
 In addition, explanation of these datasets is provided in the Initial Data Exploration Section.

-In this investigation, we seek to use a variety of clustering approaches to segment the participants into well-defined groups. uch as learnt behavior, impulsivity, stress reactions to punishments etc.
+In this investigation, we seek to use a variety of clustering approaches to segment the participants into well-defined groups.
 To start, we perform an initial data exploration to perform transformations & data sanitization checks; acquire  rudimentary statistics of the datasets; measure cluster tendency and validate any assumptions required by our chosen clustering algorithm (K-means).
 Next, we perform cluster analysis  and evaluate our clusters using metrics such as Silhouette Coefficient and an Elbow curve.
 These clusters represent participants that exhibit similar decision-making patterns, and may have similar underlying psychological qualities such as impulsivity, stress reaction level to punishments or similar learnt experiences.
 Next, we attempt to form a federated k-means algorithm to preserve the privacy of the individual labs and compare results.
 Finally, we conclude with the most important outcomes of our work.